Our Land Overall …..

 The trunk is covered by smooth grey bark.
 The large glossy dark green leaves are obovate to oval-shaped and range from 10–18 cm (3.9–7.1 in) long by 3–5 cm (1.2–2.0 in) wide.
 The yellowish veins and midrib are prominent on the leaf.
 The new growth is a bright lime green in colour.
 The small (2-2.5 cm or 1 inch) white fragrant flowers appear from September to November, occur singly and have five lanceolate petals around a tube.
 The round- or oval-shaped fruit is 3–4 cm. in diameter and ripens in April to June.
 The fragrance of the flowers resembles that of the common gardenia, and fruit can be eaten fresh.

 I had an interesting experience earlier this year in 2016 (now September 2016).
 I wanted to grow from natural seed, Randia Fitzalanii …. see the Post 4: The Rainforest Garden Room.
-I wanted to grow quite a few (100 +) to plant around our boundaries of our property….
-At the front along Chambers Flat Rd. and down our two side boundaries.
+I wanted to grow quite a few (100 +) to plant around our boundaries of our property …. at the front along Chambers Flat Rd. and down our two side boundaries.
 Randia is an excellent screening tree because of the density of the tree.
 Earlier in the year, I retrieved several of the small yellow pear shaped fruit.
-I extracted the small seeds and placed them in several big pots of the soil mix created from own compost and sandy soil mix.
+I extracted the small seeds and placed them in several big pots of the soil mix created from our own compost and sandy soil mix.
 Being placed in our nursery watering area, up came many Randia seedlings.
 These were then taken out and planted out in small 150 mm nursery pots.
 These then grew to 150 mm high.

 Recently, at an appropriate time after a good rainy period, these were all planted along the front along Chambers Flat Rd. and down our two side boundaries.
 These will then grow into a continuous screen along Chambers Flat Rd. and down our two side boundaries.
 When we bought the property in 1977, foliage was quite thick but twenty nine years on, the foliage has really thinned out.
 You are beginning the see the house down among the trees.
 Car lights are being seen as they drive along Chambers Flat Rd. at night.